 Ever wondered what goes down in The Bachelor Fantasy Suites?
 You’re not alone.
 Any member of #BachelorNation will tell you that Fantasy Suite week is one of the most highly-anticipated episodes every season - a bit ironic, considering most of that juicy Bachelor drama goes down off-camera.

-For the uninitiated, "the Fantasy Suite" refers to the overnight date between the Bachelor/ette and his or her final three contestants.
+For the uninitiated, "the Fantasy Suite" is the romantic setting for an overnight date between the Bachelor or Bachelorette and any of their final three contestants.
 It's much different from the often ridiculous Bachelor group dates.
 The individual couples "escape" to a luxurious hotel suite or villa - decked out with rose petals, a giant bubble bath, lots of alcohol, and other helpful items - where they spend the night together sans cameras.
-Without supervision, naturally there are some wild stories from the Fantasy Suites of The Bachelor - though they're not all as scandalous as you might assume.
+Naturally, there are some wild stories from the Fantasy Suites of The Bachelor - though they're not all as scandalous as you might assume.

 The Bachelor filming schedule gets so brutal that sometimes contestants just want to use those precious camera-free hours to rest.
-Bachelorette Jen Schefft skipped out on sex on her third Fantasy Suite date; by the time they got back to the room, she needed to be up in four hours to film, and she preferred to get some sleep.
+Bachelorette Jen Schefft skipped out on sex on her third Fantasy Suite date; she needed to be up in four hours to film and preferred to get some sleep.

 Rachel Lindsay felt the same way.
 During her Fantasy Suite date with Bachelor Nick Viall, she felt so emotionally exhausted she passed out immediately - no talking, no sex.
-"I did nothing!
+She related, "I did nothing!
 I did nothing but sleep.
-I got my best sleep in the Fantasy Suite!” she shared.
+I got my best sleep in the Fantasy Suite!”